dojoengine/game-jams/submissions/blob-arena.md

 Give a short summary of your game project.
 > Tell us about your game!

+"Blob arena" is a mini-game designed for a game jam, featuring unique characters known as "Bloberts" engaging in strategic, Pokémon-like battles.
+Players will navigate through exciting encounters, against other players or against AI, using their Bloberts’ distinctive traits to outsmart and defeat opponents.
+The game’s core mechanic revolves around an enhanced rock-paper-scissors style combat modified by each character’s attributes.

 ### GitHub
 Provide the GitHub where your project is hosted.
 Please ensure your github repo is registered with [OnlyDust](https://app.onlydust.com/p/create) to receive awards.
 > [Contracts](https://github.com/GrugLikesRocks/Blob-arena/)